• Skip to main content

 This cardamom latte was such an amazing discovery for me, so I am super excited to share it here with you guys.

-I see cardamom latte recipes once in a while on social media platforms (and even at Starbucks a few times!), but was a bit skeptical about it.
+I see cardamom latte recipes once in a while on social media platforms (and even at Starbucks coffee shop a few times!), but was a bit skeptical about it.

 I'm definitely late to the party as cardamom is a classic spice to flavor sweet milk recipes and with good reason: it is so shockingly delicious!
 And here, the sweet fragrant and subtle spice profile is amazing paired with coffee.

-You will love how the cardamom, when mixed in with the milk and a little sweetener, makes the latte SO smooth, super creamy, almost caramelized, and so much deeper in flavor.
-The flavor is actually hard to describe, you might just have to trust the process and give it a try!
+You will love how the cardamom flavor when mixed in with the milk and a little sweetener makes the latte SO smooth, super creamy, almost caramelized, and so much deeper in flavor.
+The taste is actually hard to describe, it has a very unique flavor, you might just have to trust the process and give it a try!

 Plus, I don't even have an espresso machine at home, but this didn’t stop me!
 You can make strong coffee similar to espresso without it and I'll show you how easy it is, so everyone can make this homemade spiced latte drink right in the comfort of their home without any fancy equipment.